mysterioustrousers/FatSecretKit/README.md

 etc.

-Adding support for new API methods should create an appropriately named method inside `FSClient`, and it should support all required **and** optional parameters, though convenience methods are also welcome (see `searchFoods` methods as a reference.)
+Adding support for new API methods requires creating an appropriately named method inside `FSClient`, and it should support all required **and** optional parameters, though convenience methods are also welcome (see `searchFoods` methods as a reference.)

 ### Process: